If you’re looking to get your forklift license, now is a great time.

 Third, in the Google search bar, type the following (but without the quotes): “site:url forklift.”

 This search will return every mention of the word “forklift” that occurs on the website.
-If nothing comes up, then they probably don’t have a training program.

 Staffing agencies

-Some staffing agencies offer forklift training as part of a job-placement program with companies that frequently hire operators.
+Some staffing agencies offer forklift training as part of a job placement program with companies that frequently hire operators.

 Still, you can check and see what’s out there.
 Try googling “staffing agency + your location + forklift training” and see what comes up.

 Some staffing agencies offer forklift training for applicants.
-But you'll have to do a little "googling" to find them.
+You will have to do a little “googling” to find them.[/caption]

 Employers